 Nate’s metamorphosis is a typical example of how upbringings could potentially affect our choices in life.
 For Nate, it’s easy to vilify him, first for betraying Ted, the same man that put him on the pedestal.
 In his defense, Ted’s arrival at Richmond made him realise what he’d been missing all his life, the gratification that comes with being listened to, and taken seriously.

 His lusting for attention turned into an obsession, like an embittered lover who’d just been abandoned, but rather than move on, they set up for revenge.
 Of course, Ted’s often a victim of his easy-going and honest nature, which explains the reason behind his guilt trip upon learning the reason for Nate’s betrayal.
 Ted was simply treating Nate the same way he treats others, not knowing he requires special needs.

 Nate and Ted’s struggle with mental health touches on the series core message on mental health and how it affects the big game.
 It also underscores the importance of seeking help and confronting the truth.
 But while Ted was able to address his problem, Nate hasn’t been able to, mostly because he isn’t aware yet that something’s not right.

 However, by accepting the West Ham United job, not only has Nate betrayed Ted, he’s betrayed Rebecca by working for Rupert.

 Another highlight worthy of note is Keely and Roy’s relationship.
 For most of their time together, it felt like both of them were only trying to experience a different kind of love.
 Roy’s the serious, no-nonsense guy and Keely’s been so used to having fun, no matter what men threw at her.
-Completely opposite, how they lived prior to meeting, and because their union feels like one born out of convenience rather pure and uncontrollable emotions, questions were always going to surround their future.
-How long before they can’t hold it together!
+Completely opposite, how they lived prior to meeting, and because their union feels like one born out of convenience rather than pure and uncontrollable emotions, questions were always going to surround their future.
+How long before they can’t hold it together?
 The signs are yelling “not so long!”